Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: Comparison of the Cheeger estimates with the estimates obtained by the neighborhood graph method

 Finally we observe that if $h[l]$ is not contained in the interval $\left[\frac{1-(1-2h)^l}{2},\sqrt{1-(1-h^2)^l}\right]$ (where the interval is the empty set if $\frac{1-(1-2h)^l}{2}>\sqrt{1-(1-h^2)^l}$) then at least one of the Cheeger estimates \rf{13a} and \rf{13c} is improved by the estimates in Corollary \ref{coro5} and Corollary \ref{coro6}.

-Similarly, one can also compare the Cheeger-like estimate for the largest eigenvalue in Theorem \ref{A6} with the estimate obtained in Corollary \ref{59}.
-We observe that, similarly to the Cheeger estimate, the indirect estimate in Corollary \ref{59} can improve the "direct" estimate given by Theorem \ref{A6}.
+Similarly, one can also compare the dual Cheeger estimate for the largest eigenvalue in Theorem \ref{A6} with the estimates obtained in Corollary \ref{59}.
+We observe that, similarly to the Cheeger estimate, the neighborhood graph method can improve the estimates obtained from the dual Cheeger estimate.
 As one such example we consider the family of graphs in Example \ref{examp3}.
 In Figure \ref{Fig9} we plot different upper bounds $1 + (1-(1-\overline{h}[l])^2)^{\frac{1}{2l}}$ for the largest eigenvalue $\lambda_{N-1}$.
-Clearly one can also derive similar results as \rf{46} and Proposition \ref{53} in the case of the largest eigenvalue $\lambda_{N-1}$.
+For the largest eigenvalue one can derive similar results as in \rf{46} and Proposition \ref{53}.
 However, we do not want to go into further detail here because the calculations are exactly the same as before.

-We conclude this section by noting that the concept of the neighborhood graph is very powerful because it may, at least for some graphs, improve any eigenvalue bound.
+We conclude this section by noting that the neighborhood graph method is very powerful because it may improve any known eigenvalue estimate.